bekmuradov/todo-web-app/server/README.md

 ============= HELPER FUNCTIONS =====================================================================
 helpers/
     L adaptRequest.js         // return new read only request object, it cannot be changed L sendResponse.js         // helper func to return the response utils/
     L errorHandler.js         // global error error handler L responseCodes.js
     L responseMessages.js     // custom response messages to handle different situations L uniqueValidation.js     // check is user is unique, using it in the authController before registration

 __tests__/                    // jest tests to test run yarn test from the command line
     L auth.test.js            // should register a user, login, should throw error when login with wrong credentials L todolist.test.js        // test makeTodoList(), patchTodoList(), tests the response if invalid data L todolistitem.test.js    // test makeTodoListItem(), patchTodoListItem(), tests the response if invalid data L user.test.js            // test makeTodoUser(), tests the response if invalid data
 ```

-**Futher improvements needs to be implemented:**
+**Futher improvements needed to be implemented:**
 1. Implement reset password route
 2. Implement email verification, like sending a link to an email, then user redirectes with that link
 3. implement access and refresh token authentication strategy
 4. Implement short url for magic links
-5. Implement role access logic
+5. Implement role based access logic

 Resources: